-The dried leaves are small and slender with a slight twist.
-The taste is mellow and smooth, earthy and with a hint of wooden flavour.
-The taste of it is very gentle sweet which warms your stomach and calms your mind silently.
-Also, because it has been aged for several years, it also has a special, rich Chen fragrance.
-The tea soup is pure and clear and wine-red to amber in colour.
+The leaves are small and slender with a slight twist and covered with golden fuzz.
+The taste is mellow and smooth, earthy and with a hint of lotus flavor.
+Because it’s aged tea for four years, it also has a special, rich Chen fragrance.
+The tea soup is pure and clear and its color is similar to wine-red and amber.

 For simple glass vessel/teapot brewing:

 You can brew fewer tea leaves with more hot water for longer brewing time.
 Use 2 teaspoons of the tea for 125ml teacup, 4 teaspoons for 250ml glass or 8 teaspoons for 500ml teapot.
 Using 100°C hot water to infuse tea leaves for around 3-4 minutes.
 Re-steep for around 6-7 times.
 Adjust it according to personal taste.

 For Gongfu Style: (Recommend using (Yixing) Clay Teapot and Gaiwan)

 Warm the Gaiwan/tiny teapot with hot water; discard the water afterward

 - Add 1g Pu’er tea for every 50ml of water (recommend 7g-10g tea leaves, adjust by personal taste)